Standard of Practice for Intravenous Infusion Therapy

-Additionally, a Member of the College must also meet the standard of practice for prescribing prior to being
+Additionally, a Registrant of the College must also meet the Standard of Practice for Prescribing prior to being

 able to compound for and administer IVIT.

-Similarly, Members may not administer any drug or substance listed in Table 2 of the General Regulation by non-IVIT injection (i.e. intramuscular and subcutaneous) until they meet the standard of practice for prescribing.
+Similarly, Registrants may not administer any drug or substance listed in Table 2 of the General Regulation by non-IVIT injection (i.e., intramuscular and subcutaneous) until they meet the Standard of Practice for prescribing.

 held active IVT (intravenous therapy) certification from the Board of

-following the date of proclamation to meet the standard of practice for prescribing.
-As of January 1, 2016 this six month provision of the General Regulation expired, and IVT certified members under the BDDT-N who had not met the standard of practice for prescribing were required to cease performing IVIT with their patients.
+following the date of proclamation to meet the Standard of Practice for prescribing.
+As of January 1, 2016 this six month provision of the General Regulation expired, and IVT certified Registrants under the BDDT-N who had not met the Standard of Practice for prescribing were required to cease performing IVIT with their patients.
 In order to resume performing IVIT they must successfully complete the Ontario Prescribing and Therapeutics course and examination, and a College approved course in IVIT and the College’s IVIT examination.

 For information about upcoming 2021 sessions, or for timetable and exam transcript release dates, please see our Examination Schedule.